PlanetLive/LinearA/axe/README.md

 [When the harbor is deeper it reminded you it was time to travel back home on the deep sea.]

 You despaired and flung yourself, what a depressing story!
 “That is the reason.
 Why allude to it now?
-[You fell, like a leaf from a tree.
-It's time to leave your loved ones.
-You gotta make a living.]
+[It's the season fall, and like a leaf falls from a tree, you too must follow the seasonal trade.
+It's time to leave your loved ones to earn your living.]

 Turn back!
 Be on your way home.”
-[Back into the soil.
-Time to go back home before winter arrives here in the north around Athens.]
+[Time to go back to your home in the south before winter arrives here in the north.]

 You hate it, it is a terrible story and brings me down.
 [Goodby summer.
 "So long Marianne," as Leonard Cohen would later sing in Greece.]

 “For the rest, (ascend the throne / find a queen) in Athens without delay!”
-[Time to settle into a homestead for the upcoming winter if you decide to stay.]
+[Time to settle into a new homestead for the upcoming winter.]

 I know, please be discreet when you speak.
 [Don't let the enemy know the day I will be traveling south by sea.]